Taloud/ansible/README.md

 For now manually launch rofi applet install with `cd ~/git/rofi && chmod +x setup.sh && ./setup.sh`
 And probably need to restow rofi after this for now.

+Finally `prefix + I` in tmux for plugin installation.

 Restart computer then to ensure everything is fine.